 IMPORTANT! - We strongly recommend that you check for gas leakage prior to operation of your machine.
 We recommend that you close the cylinder valve when the machine is not in use.
+BOSSWELD authorised representatives or agents of

-BOSSWELD authorised representatives or agents of BOSSWELD will not be liable or responsible for the loss of any gas.
+BOSSWELD authorised representatives of agents of BOSSWELD will not be liable or responsible for the loss of any gas.